LC-Linkous/cryptography_examples/README.md

 Classical ciphers have search space of  26! ≈ 4×10²⁶, but this type of cipher has a search space on the scale of 2¹²⁸ ≈ 3×10³⁸ (AES-128), making it impossible to attempt an exhaustive search on your average computer.
 Instead, more intelligent attacks must be utilized to get the key for decryption.
 The decryption files included for this example only provide an analysis of a sample of search results based on user settings.
 This algorithm is a good comparison, however, because it is the backbone of modern-day encryption.

+* `encrypt.py` - the encryption class, standardized input.
+* `decrypt.py` - the brute force decryption class, standardized input.
+* `encrypt_test.py` - an LLM generated test case for encryption
+* `decrypt_test.py` - an LLM generated test case for decryption
+* `decrypt_improved_test.py` - an LLM generated test case for decryption
+* `decrypt_improved.py` -  The 'improved' version of this algorithm was created by letting Claude AI make changes in order to make the decryption algorithm more accurate.
+It added a very specific dictionary so that the test cases passed more often.
+There are several group questions comparing & contrasting results and methods.
+Otherwise, the decryption typically fails.

 Encryption:
 ```python
 ================================================================================